Constitution of Singapore: The Grundnorm problem

 Andrew Harding has posited that in Singapore it is Parliament, rather than the Constitution, which is supreme.
 This arises from the fact that the Constitution, which is supposed to be logically prior to the power of Parliament to legislate, was enacted by Parliament on 22 December 1965 through the Republic of Singapore Independence Act.
 As Parliament only got around to properly enacting a constitution on 22 December 1965, there was a hiatus between 9 August 1965 and that date, such that the legitimacy of laws passed between those dates can be questioned.
 Thus, the Grundnorm or basic norm of Singapore's legal system is Parliament rather than the Constitution.

-On the other hand, Kenneth Wheare has theorized that Parliament obtains the necessary constituent power to bring a constitution into force simply by virtue of the election of its members into office.
+On the other hand, Kenneth Wheare has theorised that Parliament obtains the necessary constituent power to bring a constitution into force simply by virtue of the election of its members into office.
 Since the constitution is a representation of the will of the people, and the people have exercised their will to elect MPs as their representatives, the Parliament has the requisite constituent power to enact the constitution.
 The hiatus was also solved when Parliament made the RSIA retrospective to 9 August 1965.